DiveHQ/backend-internship-task/SUBMISSION.md

     docker-compose up
     ```

-    If you are using a virtual environment, start the server with the following command:
+    If you are using a virtual environment run migrations and start the server with the following commands:

+     ```bash
+    python3 manage.py migrate
+    ```

     ```bash
     python3 manage.py runserver